ibz0q/better-moment-card/README.md

 ## Timezones

-The plugin uses the timezone on the device viewed on.
-It does not use  Home Assistants time entity (for performace reasons, offline behaviour).
+By default the plugin will use timezone the device opened on.
+It will not use uset the Home Assistants time entity which has a 'timezoned' calculated time for performace reasons, offline behaviour.
 Specify a timezone in the IANA format, you can find them here: https://nodatime.org/TimeZones

 i.e. `timezone: Europe/London` or `{{moment timezone=Europe/London}}`